gustavokei/vtex-react-checkout/README.md

 ```
 This will render a react component into the `.cart-template` element as soon as the page loads

-In order to timely render a component, you'll need to create your own methods, for instance
+In order to timely render a component, you'll need to create your own methods:

 ```js
 import React from "react";